What's the best phone to travel with? I know some countries prefer iOS (Japan) whereas others prefer Android (China).

 With an iphone you can get theft insurance, good if you're visiting europe and some gypsie or african steals your phone

-Shut the fuck up you stupid nerd.
+Shut the frick up you stupid nerd.

 That's all I have to say about that.